 Looking for tons of Spring craft ideas to last the whole season long?
 You’ll find loads of ideas from around the web!

 Make flowers and use them to boost fine motor skills too with this fine motor flower craft!

 This cupcake liner flower craft is a great (easy) craft idea to promote scissor skills.
 I love that it helps kids to work on precision when cutting with scissors and graded snips to stop at a specific point when cutting.
 This is a hard skill to master!
 Kids will love to see the flowers they create when cutting up to a point and then stopping the scissors to create the flower!

 Another Spring fine motor activity that promotes scissor use is this butterfly craft.
 Kids can learn to cut curved lines and improve precision by cutting with a thinner material using cupcake liners to help with precision and accuracy.
 What a fun spring craft for kids!

 Take a different spin on Spring activities and celebrate Earth Day by making crafts and activities using recycled materials.
 There’s something for everyone here…all while promoting fine motor skills!

 This Spring Sensory Seek and Find Activity is an old one on the website, but it’s still a great way to promote fine motor skills like separation of the sides of the hand and finger isolation!
+It’s a good way to work on finger isolation and separation of the sides of the hand.
 Not to mention, moving the materials in the sensory bag around promotes hand strength, along with visual motor skills and visual perception.
 All you need is a plastic bag, clear hair gel, some food coloring, and Spring stickers!